microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_lighthouse/unified_operations_scale/_index.md

 ![Azure Arc GitOps](./11.png)

-Azure Arc-enabled data services to allow Contoso to run Azure data services like Azure SQL Managed Instance and Azure Database for PostgreSQL Hyperscale on any Kubernetes cluster with unified management and familiar tools.
+Azure Arc-enabled data services to allow Contoso to run Azure data services like Azure SQL Managed Instance and Azure Database for PostgreSQL on any Kubernetes cluster with unified management and familiar tools.
 With Azure Arc and Azure Lighthouse, Contoso is empowered to create cloud-native management operations with no location boundaries.

 All of these data and application deployments can be done across organizations by using Azure Lighthouse delegated management features.